OvJafri/Initialize_AF/README.md

 python CombinedLAT.py

-Final Output to be used in .par file for running AF simulations: Combined_LAT.dat
+Running above scripts in UAC environment will generate the final Output to be used in .par file for running AF simulations: Combined_LAT.dat
+Use Combined_LAT.dat in the carp parameter file (.par file) for running your AF simulations.